Anker Soundcore Life P3 review: Cheap noise-cancelling earbuds impress

 Anker Soundcore Life P3 review: Verdict

 Anker gets affordable ANC right on the Soundcore Life P3, presenting an adequate noise-cancelling solution that is attainable for all.
-It won’t outperform the Liberty Air 2 Pro in any category, but the fact that it’s capable of going toe-to-toe with its pricier, more powerful sibling says a lot.
+It won’t outperform the Liberty Air 2 Pro in most areas, but the fact that it’s capable of going toe-to-toe with its pricier, more powerful sibling says a lot.

 The Life P3 beats the AirPods Pro in standard audio performance (not including spatial audio), pumping out dynamic lows and solid mids.
 Versatile ANC gives you multiple ways to block out ambient noise in various settings.
 Battery life is also sufficient, no matter what listening mode or features you employ.